googlemaps/v3-utility-library/README.md

 Documentation for the utility packages below can be found at https://googlemaps.github.io/v3-utility-library/.

 ## Packages
+> **Note**: Many packages are being moved to individual repositories and placed in the @googlemaps NPM scope!

 - @googlemaps/jest-mocks Jest mocks for Google Maps in TypeScript
-- @googlemaps/loader - Dynamic loader for Google Maps script using Promise or callback patterns
+- @googlemaps/loader - Dynamic loader for Google Maps script using Promise or callback patterns. **Moved to https://github.com/googlemaps/js-api-loader and published to @googlemaps/js-api-loader.**
 - @googlemaps/ogc - WMS Layers and more(tbd)
-- @google/markerclusterer - Cluster nearby markers
+- @google/markerclusterer - Cluster nearby markers. **Please use @googlemaps/markerclustererplus.**
-- @google/markerclustererplus - Extended version of @google/markerclusterer
+- @google/markerclustererplus - Extended version of @google/markerclusterer. **Moved to https://github.com/googlemaps/js-markerclustererplus and published to @googlemaps/markerclustererplus.**
 - @googlemaps/markermanager - Show and hide markers based on zoom and bounds to improve performance
 - @google/markerwithlabel - Markers with labels and matching events